skypjack/entt/docs/md/entity.md

 auto view = registry.view<entt::entity>(entt::exclude<my_type>);
 ```

-However, it's also subject to a couple of exceptions, partly out of necessity
+However, it is also subject to a couple of exceptions, partly out of necessity
 and partly for ease of use.

-In particular, it's not possible to create multiple elements of this type.<br/>
+In particular, it is not possible to create multiple elements of this type.<br/>
 This means that the _name_ used to retrieve this kind of storage is ignored and
 the registry will only ever return the same element to the caller.
 For example: